mai-thao/redis-playground/README.md

 Now, the Flask app can be started.
 Make sure you're in the same directory as the `simple-app.py` script, and execute the command
 `python simple-app.py`.
 The app should start up and be ready to accept HTTP requests.

+* This implies that you have Python installed ready.
+If you don't, then install it at: https://docs.python.org/3/using/mac.html#using-python-for-macos-from-python-org

 Open your browser of choice and navigate to the "/data" endpoint by going to: http://localhost:5000/data

 Pay attention the `source` field.
 It indicates whether it grabbed the message from the cache or not.
 If you count for 5